Bucknell-ECE/PortalBox-application/README.md

 It is assumed that:

 1. the Raspberry Pi is connected to a MiFare MFRC522 RFID reader, power interlock relays, a buzzer, and LEDs (either DotStars or NeoPixels) via the custom PCB.
 2. the Raspberry Pi is connected to a network that allows it to communicate with the portalbox website instance for your organization.
-See [Configure Raspbian](docs/Configure%20Raspbian.md)
+See [Configure Networking](docs/Configure%20Raspbian.md#networking)
 3. the Raspberry Pi is running Linux and Linux is configured to allow software to communicate with the attached peripherals.
-See [Configure Peripheral Access](docs/Configure%20Peripheral%20Access.md)
+See [Configure Peripheral Access](docs/Configure%20Raspbian.md#configure-peripheral-access)
 4. the necessary Python modules listed in [requirements.txt](requirements.txt) are installed on the Raspberry Pi.
-See [Install Python Modules](docs/Install%20Python%20Modules.md)
+See [Install Software](docs/Configure%20Raspbian.md#install-software)

 ## Installation